Search our range of undergraduate, postgraduate and professional courses.

 For further details including how much you’ll repay and how interest on the loan is calculated please visit Student Loan Repayment.

 Yes, Masters Loans will be subject to interest in the same way as other student loans.
 For further information on how interest is calculated please visit Student Loan Repayment.

-You can either apply online through the Student Finance England website or download and print the application forms to send by post.
+You can either apply online through the Student Finance website or download and print the application forms to send by post.
 You’ll only need to apply once, even if your course is longer than a year.

 Note: The deadline for applying is nine months after the first day of either:

 Your first academic year if you’re on a one-year, full-time course

 Your second academic year if you’re on a two-year, full-time course or a three or four-year, part-time course

 If you've previously completed a Staffordshire University undergraduate or postgraduate taught degree (excluding HND and foundation degrees) you may be entitled to a discount of up to 25% off your course fees.

 If you’d like information on how this relates to your circumstances, please contact Enquiries.